 Do I need car insurance?

-I’ve done this before when I was unfamiliar with car rental processes and it was a total waste of money.
-(If you’ve purchased insurance from say Rentalcars.com, even if the sales rep asks you in person if you need insurance, tell them no!
-One insurance is enough!)
+I’ve done this before when I was unfamiliar with car rental processes and it was a complete waste of money.
+If you’ve purchased coverage from Rentalcars.com, for instance, tell the rental car sales rep no when they ask if you need insurance.
+One insurance is enough!

-And there you have it!
+There you have it!
 Top 10 things you should know when visiting Iceland in September.